postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 ## Postman Chrome app (deprecated)

-The Postman Chrome app is deprecated—if you're using the Chrome app, you can retain your data when you [switch to the native app](https://blog.getpostman.com/2017/03/14/going-native/).
-The native app is built on [Electron](https://electronjs.org/), and overcomes a number of restrictions of the Chrome platform.
+The Postman Chrome app is deprecated—if you're using the Chrome app, you can [retain your data when you switch to the native app](#migrating-to-the-native-app) ___either by syncing with a Postman account you're signed into, or by exporting from Chrome and importing into the native app___.

+The native app is built on [Electron](https://electronjs.org/), and [overcomes a number of restrictions](https://blog.getpostman.com/2017/03/14/going-native/) of the Chrome platform.

 * The native apps let you work with [cookies](/docs/postman/sending-api-requests/cookies/) directly.
 * Unlike the Chrome app, no separate extension for the ([Interceptor](/docs/postman/sending-api-requests/interceptor-extension/)) is needed.